carolinahagman/a-useless-site/README.md

 ## throw the ball

 The assignment was to build a useless website using only HTML, CSS and JavaScript.
-No third party libraries such as jQuery or React is allowed.
+No third party libraries such as jQuery or React was allowed.

 ## Installation